A knife attack in Australia against a bishop and a priest is being treated as terrorism, police say

 The teenager was known to police but was not on a terror watch list, Webb said.

+“Our job is to look at individuals connected with the attacker to assure ourselves that there is no-one else in the community with similar intent.
+At this stage, we have no indications of that,” Burgess added.

+On ASIO's advice, the risk of a terrorist attack in Australia is rated at “possible.”
+That is the second lowest level after “not expected” on the five-tier National Terrorism Threat Advisory System.

-Australian Prime Minister Anthony Albanese said the boy was 16, adding that “there is no place for violence in our community.
+In response to the attack, Prime Minister Anthony Albanese said “there is no place for violence in our community.
 There’s no place for violent extremism.”
-Previously authorities had said he was 15.

 The Christ the Good Shepherd in suburban Wakeley streams sermons online and worshippers watched as a person in black clothes approached the altar and stabbed the bishop and priest Isaac Royel during a church service Monday evening before the congregation overpowered him, police said.